kubos/kubos-old/docs/dev-docs/kubos-standards.rst

 Components within Kubos breakdown as follows:

 - API - a statically linked library
 - Service - A persistent process that is used to interact with the system.
-These typically call an API.
+These typically call APIs.
-- Application - Makes decisions and calls the Services
+- Application - Makes decisions and uses the services.

 Components added to the system should be referred to/labeled accordingly.
 See the :doc:`Architecture Overview <../architecture/architecture-overview>` document for more information on each component's roll.